Impacting Lives Beyond Tomorrow

 Quality education is fundamental to create sustainable growth and progressive communities.
 It is the most effective enabler that helps break inter-generational cycles of poverty.
 Education leads to an improved quality of life, equips individuals with knowledge and the capability required to make informed decisions.
 STL’s education programmes focus on leveraging connectivity and collaborations to ensure access to quality education and digital literacy across age-groups in urban, semi-urban and rural India.

 With the pandemic-induced lockdown, while children in urban India quickly transitioned to online classes, the glaring digital divide prevented this for many children in rural and marginalized families.
-STL wanted to ensure that these children do not fall out the education ecosystem and hence initiated its Ed-tech programme that can operate irrespective of the pandemic situation.
+STL wanted to ensure that these children do not fall out the education ecosystem and hence initiated its ed-tech Digital Equaliser and Inclusive Learning (DEIL) programme that can operate irrespective of the pandemic situation.

-By working closely with the local administration and government schools, the programme aims to benefit over 100,000 students annually across 300 schools in Aurangabad, Nandurbar and Silvassa (India) by improving their learning outcomes.
-The program ensures access to digital content in vernacular medium through Byjus and makes learning fun for them.
+By working closely with the local administration and government schools, the programme has benefitted over 200,000 students across 400 educational institutions in Aurangabad, Nandurbar and Silvassa (India) by improving their learning outcomes.
+The program ensures access to digital content in vernacular medium and makes learning fun for them.
 To facilitate better delivery and optimize digital teaching techniques, teachers and school management, in addition to community volunteers are trained on these aspects.

 0 +

-beneficiaries from low-income families benefitted through STL’s ed-tech programmes in FY22
+Beneficiaries from low-income families benefitted through STL’s DEIL programme in FY23

 0